-There are over 20 large dams in the district with 9 being used for primary consumption (domestic, industrial and commercial) and most of the other dams are used for irrigation purposes.
+There are over 20 (small and large) dams in the district with 9 being used for primary consumption (domestic, industrial and commercial) and most of the other dams are used for irrigation purposes.
 Some private small dams also exist and are used for irrigation purpose as well.
-The total yield from the dams for primary usage is 273 million m3 per annum.
+The total yield from the dams for primary usage is 273 million m per annum.
 The agricultural sector uses the greatest portion of the available yield in the district, which is estimated at 70%, leaving 30 % for the other water users.

 Bulk water supply in Mopani is characterized by numerous surface water schemes in various stages of full development to all consumer points.
 Water supply scheme clusters are well defined and the service area boundaries are well established.
 Major upgrading and refurbishment are needed at most localities.
 The Middle Letaba Sub Scheme area and Modjadji areas are in need of extensions to the existing bulk supply systems.
 In general, Mopani District is well provided with bulk water supply infrastructure.
 However, the reason why the supply of water is below the RDP level (25 litres per person per day) is the shortage of pipeline reticulation within villages.
+MDM gets bulk water from the Lepelle Northern Water Board, treat the water and channel that to reservoirs in villages/ settlements in the five local municipalities.
+Local municipalities are responsible for reticulation in villages.
+MDM operates 21 water schemes, 62 pump stations, 19 water treatment works, over 1400km min pipelines, over 500 reservoires and thousands of boreholes.
+Further analysis of water sources is depicted in the following table, with numbers of households benefitting.